Unfortunately this has become an increasingly common situation across the country over in recent years.

 A high percentage of our patients are not drug abusers in any way.
 They simply developed a tolerance to the medicines that their doctors were prescribing…and many have since been told by their doctors they will no longer offer pain management services using opioids.

-I have had patients tell me about their feeling of being left without alternatives, or being given a list of prescribers—all of whom have lengthy waiting periods.
-Others people have told me that they found a new physician whose office then suddenly closed without explanation and left them struggling to avoid withdrawal.
+I have had patients tell me about their feeling of being left without alternatives or being given a list of prescribers—all of whom have lengthy waiting periods.
+Other people have told me that they found a new physician whose office then suddenly closed without explanation and left them struggling to avoid withdrawal.

 “Bad guys have definitely messed it up for the rest of us,” a patient told me.
 “I’ve always complied with my pain management doctor’s instructions, but they’ve started treating me like a criminal.
 It’s like they think I’m selling my medication instead of taking it!”

 Why is this happening for patients who haven’t ever had “dirty” urine or sold their medication?
 Many of them have never missed an appointment, and–even more importantly—they have a chronic pain condition.
 Why are these patients being cut off from their medication?

 Physicians who prescribe opiates for pain management are rightfully being closely watched to make sure they follow strict rules.
 It is well-known that over-prescribing contributed to the criminal diversion of prescription opiates.
 Prescribing controlled substances for pain has become a significant liability for many well-meaning practitioners (and hopefully for the malevolent actors), as well as a quagmire of complex documentation.

 At the same time research continues to support the once unthinkable concept that perhaps opioids are not the best treatment for someone with a chronic pain condition.